 Guitars Use Different Truss Rod Nut Sizes

 Typically, when you purchase a guitar, you should get a truss rod tool that comes with it.
-For instance, the truss rod tool that comes with my Epiphone Les Paul Custom is different from the truss rod tool that comes with my PRS.
+For instance, the truss rod tool that comes with my Epiphone Les Paul Custom (great to get from zZounds btw) is different from the truss rod tool that comes with my PRS.

 The PRS has a truss rod tool that is specific to it, and I have to use the one that came in the gig bag or it simply won’t work.